cloudmanic/email/README.md

 * We set html as the default email type.

-* We set the default useragent to "Cloudmaic"
+* We set the default useragent to "Cloudmanic"

 * We set the defaul newline to "\r\n"